 The Shawnee County Health Department Vaccine Information page is the most current source of information for Shawnee County and includes links to partners and other information about COVID vaccine in our county.

-Starting on Monday, March 29, 2021 all Shawnee County residents 16 years of age and older will be eligible to receive a vaccine from participating vaccine providers.
+On March 26, 2021 the Governor of Kansas announced that Kansas would move to Phase 5 of the States Vaccination Plan starting March 29, 2021.
+Beginning on May 14, 2021 all Shawnee County residents 12 years of age and older are now eligible to receive a vaccine from participating vaccine providers.

 Questions about COVID-19 vaccines in Shawnee County can be directed to CovidVaccine@snco.us.